garrett-sutton/garrett-sutton.github.io/_drafts/initial-sabbatical-planning.md

 August) would be held in Paris.
 From here on out, France was my dream destination given the perfect coincidence.

+## Closer vision
+A lot has happened since those days in the summer of 2020, working in my dark apartment while watching the Tour de France.
+For one, the world is no longer in a pandemic, and I go to the office every day.
+I got married to my wonderful wife Grace.
+And we now have a beautiful baby girl, Gwen.
+And because of the Olymics, the Tour isn't going to finish in Paris for the first time since 1905.
+Instead, it will finish in Nice with a Time Trial rather than the 8 ceremonious loops of the Champs.

+It's certainly a bright spot to not have a pandemic to worry about for traveling.
+It's fantastic to have my favorite person locked in to travel with.
+But a taking what will be a nine-month old on any travels, let alone internationally presents a whole new set of challenges.
+And so does the Tour finishing in an unusual way that is many hours from Paris.

+TODO:
+- gwen
+- 2 week trip

+scaffolding

 Trip starts: 7/17
 Sabby technically ends: 7/30
 -------------------------------------------------------------------------------